nicksettoon/the-forest/readme.md

 ### Do stuff immediately

 > [[Run]]
+>
 > No, really, do stuff immediately
+>
 > What are you doing?
 Should be stuff right now.
+>
 > Do it right now.
+>
 > Stop reading.
 Go do stuff with your life.

 ### Maybe not care so much about failure

-> care a little, but manage the care budget
+> care a little, but manage the care budget so you can care about the stuff that isn't failure

 ## 4| Poetry